Exploring the Dark Web: The Hidden Side of the Internet

 How Does the Dark Web Work?

-To access the dark web, you need a specialized browser called Tor (The Onion Router).
+You need a specialized browser called Tor (The Onion Router) to access the dark web.
 Tor is straightforward to use: once installed, it allows users to access websites hidden from conventional search engines like Google and Yahoo.
-The dark web’s anonymity stems from a system of onion layers—layers of encryption that mask a user's identity by routing their activity through multiple servers.

-When you open Tor, it confirms your connection to the Tor network and shows that your IP address is different from your actual one, ensuring privacy.
+When you open Tor, it confirms your connection to the Tor network and shows that your IP address differs from your actual one, ensuring privacy.
 These onion sites, which end in .onion, are designed to be inaccessible by traditional search engines, ensuring that they remain hidden from regular internet users.

-The dark web is a decentralized network, made up of individuals who voluntarily run servers and onion routers.
-No single entity or organization controls the dark web—it’s a peer-to-peer network driven by open-source software, maintained by a community of individuals across the world.
-This decentralization ensures that there’s no overarching authority governing the dark web.
+The dark web is a decentralized network made up of individuals who voluntarily run servers and onion routers.
+No single entity or organization controls the dark web—it’s a peer-to-peer network driven by open-source software maintained by a community of individuals worldwide.

 Why Was the Tor Browser Created?